atomheartother/atomheartother.github.io/_posts/2017-02-13-NullCrypto.md

 We go to page 41 and manually try the md5 hash of all of these brands... ans clearTax turns out to be it!

 {% highlight bash %}
-TomArch% echo -ne "clearTax" | md5sum
+LizArch% echo -ne "clearTax" | md5sum
 8c437d9ef6c7786e9df3ac2bf223445e  -
 {% endhighlight %}